 It’s one thing to talk a big game, but backing it up makes good players great ones.

-Even now with the MLB’s New York Mets, Tim Tebow is considered one of the greatest leaders of all time in sports.
+Even during his tenure with MLB’s New York Mets or the NFL’s Jacksonville Jaguars, Tim Tebow was still considered one of the greatest leaders of all time in sports.
 But this memorable season and unforgettable speech was his crowning moment.